Aqueous foams in microgravity, measuring bubble sizes: Introduction

 The module designed for the foam study in the ISS combines different diagnostics: An overview camera to take images of the foam surface, as well as a laser and a detector to measure the intensity of the diffuse light transmitted through the sample~\cite{Born}.
 The average radius of bubbles in the bulk is determined from Diffuse Transmission Spectroscopy (DTS), while the bubble size distribution and average radii at the surface are obtained from planimetric measurements of the contour area of the bubbles touching the sample cell wall.

-Several biases may be encountered in such planimetric measurements, leading to average sizes and distributions deduced from surface observations unrepresentative of the bulk structure.
-Indeed, numerical simulations of disordered totally dry (0\% liquid fraction) 3D foams constrained against a wall have revealed a complex relation between the distributions of film radii observed at the surface is different from the distribution of the bulk bubbles radii~\cite{Wang2009}.
+Several biases may be encountered in such planimetric measurements, leading to average sizes and distributions deduced from surface observations unrepresentative of the bulk structure. \Manue{For instance, numerical simulations were performed for disordered totally dry (0\% liquid fraction) 3D foams constrained against a wall and the distribution of bubbles radius measured at the surface and in the bulk were found to be different~\cite{Wang2009}}.
 Besides this statistical effect, other possible experimental biases have been pointed out by Cheng and Lemlich~\cite{Cheng1983} such as: i) bubble segregation, if small bubbles tend to accumulate at the wall and wedge large bubbles away from the surface; ii) bubble distortion, as the surface bubbles are squeezed against the wall due to the confinement pressure exerted by the underlying bubble layers; iii) local coarsening process, if the surface modifies the Laplace-driven gas diffusion exchanges between bubbles.
 Therefore, for our coarsening study of wet foams in the present paper, we study the extent to which surface bubble size distributions and average radii are representative of the foam bulk structure.

 We present the samples and the experimental setup used in the ISS and on ground in section 2; then we describe in section 3 three different image analysis procedures that we used for the planimetric measurements to determine the average bubble size and distribution at the surface.
 We present in section 4, a ground experiment performed to compare the initial bubble size distribution measured at the surface of a wet foam right after its production to that measured for a bubble monolayer of the same foam.
 In the case of such a layer, the bubble sizes can be determined without any ambiguity.